tantive-gmbh/green-coding-trial/README.md

 # pluralsight

-COntains all projects from the Pluralsight courses
+Contains all projects from the Pluralsight courses